For the users of the Meridian Multimedia Platform

 The platform helpdesk

-At any time, the user may use the Platform's helpdesk.
-To do this, click the icon and choose use Help and assistance 1.
+At any time, the user is free to use the Platform's helpdesk.
+To do this, click the icon and choose Help1.

-It will redirect you to a site with a tutorial and a FAQ section.
+It will redirect you to the site with a tutorial and a FAQ section.

 Recommended hardware and system requirements